Invacare: History

 Today, through numerous acquisitions, Invacare has grown into a $1.8 billion medical product company, supplying over 25,000 medical equipment providers with its product and distributing them to more than 80 countries around the world.

-In 2012, Invacare entered into a consent decree with the Federal Government regarding certain products and facilities.
+In 2012, Invacare in North America entered into a consent decree with the Federal Government regarding certain products and facilities.

 By 2013, the FDA had accepted two certification reports by an independent auditor, making progress toward removing the consent decree.
-In 2015, after a follow up inspection, the agency informed Invacare that more work was required in both the company’s controls over its design process and design history as outlined in report two.
+In 2015, after a follow-up inspection, the agency informed Invacare that more work was required in both the company’s controls over its design process and design history as outlined in report two.

 Although the third party auditor had submitted a third and final certification report whose acceptance could have lifted the consent decree, no review could be done on that report until the discrepancies noted in report two had been resolved.

 In April 2017, the agency informed that company that it had accepted the revised second certification report allowing Invacare to resume design work in its Elyria, OH facility.
 The company is awaiting review and acceptance of the third certification report.